Mark Twain in Nevada: The Great Austin Flour Sack

 One campaign to raise funds for the sanitary commission was run by Twain's friend Mexican–American War veteran and grocer Reuel Colt Gridley, whom he had known from his school days in Hannibal.
 The campaigning centered on a flour sack that Gridley carried around from town to town throughout the region.
 Individuals, groups, and towns would "bid"/donate to the "purchase" of the flour sack trying to out-contribute/"bid" each other, solely for the purpose of civic pride and "the pleasure of outbidding one's rivals, and in the briskly competitive West, this proved a clever incentive to pry open people's pocketbooks."
 Gridley always maintained possession of the sack and would bring it with him to his next stop in the region.

 The flour sack had originally been part of a bet between Gridley and H.S.
 Herrick of the town of Austin, Nevada.
 While Gridley supported the Democratic party, his opponent supported the Republican party.
 The bet was over whose party's candidate would win the mayoral election.
 Gridley was running as the Democratic candidate and said that, if he lost, he would carry the sack on his back through town with a brass band playing John Brown's Body behind him, but if Herrick's candidate lost, Herrick would carry the sack with the band playing Dixie.
-After Gridley lost and held up his part of the bet, Herrick told him he didn't want the flour, and it was decided that it should be auctioned with the funds going to the sanitary commission.
+After Gridley lost and held up his part of the bet, Herrick told him he did not want the flour, and it was decided that it should be auctioned with the funds going to the sanitary commission.
 The winner of the first series of bids refused to take possession of the sack and instructed that he auction it again, to which he complied with the situation repeating itself into the night.
 Other communities learning of the event invited Gridley to "auction" the sack at their town, which Gridley did, making his own traveling fundraising campaign for the sanitary commission.